15 Things Home Inspectors Wish You Knew

 Home inspections are a huge part of buying and selling a home.
 Remember, if you have an inspection before purchasing a house, the issues are the seller's, but if not, the buyer is responsible.
 As a seller, you may want to tackle obvious problems prior to the inspection.
 These tips from home inspectors will help you navigate the process.

 Check Your Water Heater

 James Porter of Access Home Inspections notes that there should be a drain line connected to the TPR valve on your water heater.
 "If the water heater overheats, the valve will open and drain the water, otherwise the water heater can blow up," notes Porter.
 "The drain tube should be visible within six inches of the floor."

 Check for Water Near Your Foundation

-According to Porter, 6-foot downspout extensions are recommended to move water away from the foundation.
-No matter whether you have a slab, basement, or crawl space, water near your foundation is bad news for you and your home.
+According to Porter, six-foot downspout extensions are recommended to move water away from the foundation.
+No matter if you have a slab, basement or crawl space, water near your foundation is bad news for you and your home.

 Keep Your Gutters Clean